-16.1 Neighbor Address Resolution Service
+14.1 Neighbor Resolution Service CTRL interface

-This service is provided in order to provide the PCU with a way to translate ARCFCN+BSIC into CGI-PS in order to use RIM services and accomplish PS Handovers.
+This service is provided in order to provide the PCU a way to translate ARCFCN+BSIC into CGI-PS in order to use RIM services and accomplish PS Handovers.

 This interface is Osmocom specific, since the standard doesn't provide any specifications on how to provide this kind of information to the PCU.